Molasses Crinkle Scones

 Making scones from scratch.

 In a large bowl, mix all of the dry ingredients together, including the brown sugar.
-Using either a pastry cutter or 2 knives, cut in the butter until it looks all crumbly.
+Using either a pastry cutter or 2 knives, cut in the butter until it looks crumbly.

 In a separate bowl, mix the wet ingredients together, then add them to the dry ingredients.
 Stir this just until everything is combined.
 The flour may not be thoroughly mixed in, but then knead it briefly on a work surface just until the dough looks mixed.
 Do not over-work the dough.